TSR: Trajectory-Search Rollouts for Multi-Turn RL of LLM Agents: Experimental Setup

 \subsection{Training and Baselines}

-For our main experiments, we train Qwen2.5-0.5B and Qwen2.5-3B instruct models \cite{qwen2025qwen25technicalreport} on Sokoban and FrozenLake, and only the larger Qwen2.5-3B model on WebShop due to the higher reasoning complexity required for this task.
-We use PPO for Sokoban and GRPO for FrozenLake and WebShop, as GRPO has been shown to provide more stable learning for these tasks \cite{wang2025ragenunderstandingselfevolutionllm}.
-Following \cite{yu2025dapoopensourcellmreinforcement,wang2025ragenunderstandingselfevolutionllm}, we remove the KL term during optimization and apply asymmetric clipping (via clip-higher).
+For our main experiments, we train Qwen2.5-0.5B and Qwen2.5-3B instruct models on Sokoban and FrozenLake, and only the larger Qwen2.5-3B model on WebShop due to the higher reasoning complexity required for this task.
+We use PPO for Sokoban and GRPO for FrozenLake and WebShop, as GRPO has been shown to provide more stable learning for these tasks.
+Following \citep{yu2025dapoopensourcellmreinforcement,wang2025ragenunderstandingselfevolutionllm}, we remove the KL term during optimization and apply asymmetric clipping (via clip-higher).
 For each batch, we sample $P=16$ task groups (prompts) and $L=16$ rollouts per group, with a maximum turn horizon of $K=5$.
-Our baseline is instance-level filtering with naive rollout sampling using a filtering ratio of $p=0.25$, similar to the default RAGEN implementation.
+Our baseline is instance-level filtering with stochastic rollout sampling using a filtering ratio of $p=0.25$, similar to the default RAGEN implementation.
 When instantiating TSR with best-of-$N$, we sample $N =28$ trajectories and retain the top $L=16$.
 For beam search, we use a branching factor of $M =4$ and beam width $B = 2$.
 For lookahead search, we use the same $B$ and $M$ with depth $D=2$.
-We selected these parameters after performing ablations on $N$, $M$, $B$, and $D$ (see \refapp{app:supplementary_results}).
+We selected these parameters after performing several ablations on $N$, $M$, $B$, and $D$ (see \refapp{app:supplementary_results}).
+Additional details on training are provided in \refapp{app:training_and_evaluation_setup}.

-Note that after trajectory search rollout and filtering, all methods yield the same number of trajectories per group, ensuring a fair comparison.
-We provide additional details on our training setup in \refapp{app:appendix_training_setup}.